readthedocs/sphinx_rtd_theme/README.rst

 Read the Docs Sphinx Theme
 **************************

-This is a prototype mobile-friendly sphinx theme I made for _readthedocs.org.
+This is a prototype mobile-friendly sphinx_ theme I made for readthedocs.org_.
 It's currently in development and includes some rtd variable checks that can be ignored if you're just tyring to use it on your project outside of that site.